Neuropeptide Y: Discovery

 Following the isolation of neuropeptide Y (NPY) from the porcine hypothalamus in 1982, researchers began to speculate about the involvement of NPY in hypothalamic-mediated functions.
 In a 1983 study, NPY-ergic axon terminals were located in the paraventricular nucleus (PVN) of the hypothalamus, and the highest levels of NPY immunoreactivity was found within the PVN of the hypothalamus.

 Six years later, in 1989, Morris et al. homed in on the location of NPYergic nuclei in the brain.
 Furthermore, in situ hybridization results from the study showed the highest cellular levels of NPY mRNA in the arcuate nucleus (ARC) of the hypothalamus.

 In 1989, Haas & George reported that local injection of NPY into the PVN resulted in an acute release of corticotropin-releasing hormone (CRH) in the rat brain, proving that NPYergic activity directly stimulates the release and synthesis of CRH.

 The latter became a hallmark paper in NPY studies.
 A significant amount of work had already been done in the 1970s on CRH and its involvement in stress and eating disorders such as obesity.
 These studies, collectively, marked the beginning for understanding the role of NPY in orexigenesis or food intake.

 Connection to food intake

 Behavioral assays in orexigenic studies, in which rats are the model organism, have been done collectively with immunoassays and in situ hybridization studies to confirm that elevating NPY-ergic activity does indeed increase food intake.
-In these studies, exogenous NPY, an NPY agonist such as dexamethasone or N-acetyl [Leu 28, Leu31] NPY (24-36) are injected into the third ventricle or at the level of the hypothalamus with a cannula.
+In these studies, exogenous NPY, the glucocorticoid dexamethasone (which activates NPY in the basomedial hypothalamus), or N-acetyl [Leu 28, Leu31] NPY (24-36) are injected into the third ventricle or at the level of the hypothalamus with a cannula.